Faith-600/RiseEdge/README.md

-RiseEdge
 This is a business landing page designed to provide a professional online presence for companies.